 Achieve is an independent, non-partisan, non-profit education reform organization dedicated to working with states to raise academic standards and graduation requirements.
-Achieve partnered with #GoOpen Michigan to develop an online evaluation tool to allow you to apply these rubrics and evaluate the quality of instructional resources.
+Achieve partnered with ISKME to develop an online evaluation tool to allow you to apply these rubrics and evaluate the quality of instructional resources.

 Achieve developed a series of rubrics for this tool to help gauge various aspects of quality, allowing an additional filter for sorting and another way to discover OER.
 These kinds of ratings are essential, especially for states and districts looking to recommend specific OER to their teachers.

 You can use the Achieve OER Rubrics to evaluate resources based on:

 - Rubric I: Degree of Alignment to Standards

 - Rubric II: Quality of Explanation of Content

 - Rubric III: Utility of Materials as Tools to Teach Others

 Select a resource and open the Achieve tool